BionicApe/UE4ThirdPartyExample/README.md

 1 Go to "./Plugins/BAAwsSdk/Source/ThirdParty/BAAwsSdkLibrary" and open ExampleLibrary.sln for Vsiual Studio or Xcode project (not tested).

+2 Change the "Solution Configuration" to "Release".

-2 Build the solution ExampleLibrary.
+3 Build the solution ExampleLibrary.

-3 Open Project "ThirdPartyExample.uproject" and/or generate visual studio/xcode project files.
+4 Open Project "ThirdPartyExample.uproject" and/or generate visual studio/xcode project files.